jsom1/jsom1.github.io/_walkthroughs/Delivery.md

 ![User flag]({{https://jsom1.github.io/}}/_images/htb_delivery_user.png){: height="280px" width = "415px"}
 </div>

 Now, let's start enumerating to find a way to elevate our privileges...
 Before doing a manual search, let's try to download unix-privesc-check on the server and run it.
 We can find it on Kali with the command *locate unix-privesc-check*.
-Then we *cd* into our web root directory and copy the file there.
+Then we copy the file into our web root directory.
 Finally, we start the web server:

 <div class="img_container">
 ![Web server]({{https://jsom1.github.io/}}/_images/htb_delivery_webserv.png){: height="280px" width = "415px"}